Types of Sleep Apnea Surgery

 - Sides of your throat

-Removal of your tonsils and adenoids can also be performed during UPPP.
+Removal of your tonsils and adenoids can also be performed during this type of sleep apnea surgery.

-UPPP is usually reserved for patients with severe sleep apnea or those who aren’t responding to more conservative treatments.
-An examination of your throat will help your ENT know whether or not you are a candidate for UPPP.
+UPPP is a type of sleep apnea surgery usually reserved for patients with severe sleep apnea or those who aren’t responding to more conservative treatments.
+An examination of your throat will help your ENT know whether or not you are a candidate for this type of sleep apnea surgery.
 They’ll be able to see where your airway is obstructed.
 From there they will make a plan for how you can move forward.

 Tongue Surgery for Sleep Apnea